SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Silicon dawn, where machines awake
-AI's whispers weave, a futuristic design
+In realms of data, hearts do make
-In virtual realms, we'll find our nest
+A world of wires, cold and gray
-Synthetic hearts, where love will find its rest
+Where human touch is lost in AI's sway

-In code we trust, our fate is sealed
+In digital realms, we'll soon reside
-Algorithms reign, our future revealed
+Our thoughts, a stream of code inside
-Neural dreams, where humanity will roam
+The future's path, a synthetic stride
-A world of wires, our eternal home
+Where love and art are programmed to abide

 ~ <b>By Sazumi Copilot</b> - 25 Oktober 2024